Latest WalletConnect Token (WCT) News Update

 2. Multi-Chain Expansion to Solana (23 May 2025)

-Overview: This major integration deployed the WCT token on the Solana blockchain, making it a multi-chain asset.
-The technical implementation used Wormhole’s Native Token Transfers framework to bridge assets and maintain consistency across chains.
+Overview: This major integration deployed the WCT token on the Solana blockchain, making it a native multi-chain asset.
+It used Wormhole's framework for secure cross-chain communication.

 Conclusion